What's the difference between product leadership and product management?

 • Study both successes and failures: yours and others'

-• Develop technical fluency—you don't need to code, but you need to understand
+• Develop technical fluency - you don't need to code, but you need to understand

-• Learn business fundamentals: pricing, unit economics, go-to-market
+• Learn business fundamentals: pricing, unit economics, go-to-market strategy

 • Seek increasing scope: more ambiguity, more stakeholders, more impact

-Product leadership isn't a destination—it's a practice.
+Product leadership isn't a destination - it's a practice.
 The best product leaders are perpetual learners who stay curious about users, technology, and business.

-After 20 years in technology innovation, the most common mistakes I've seen are: insufficient problem framing, struggling to distinguish products from projects, misunderstanding agile methodology, and failing to see the big picture while getting lost in execution details.
+After 25+ years in technology innovation, the most common mistakes I've seen are: insufficient problem framing, struggling to distinguish products from projects, misunderstanding agile methodology, and failing to see the big picture while getting lost in execution details.

-• Jumping to solutions before deeply understanding problems
+• Jumping to solutions before deeply understanding problems - use The Problem Framing Template to force yourself to articulate the problem first

-• Confusing a <em>product</em> with a <em>project</em>—products evolve, projects end
+• Confusing a product with a project - products evolve, projects end

 • Misapplying agile: treating it as a process rather than a mindset